Suspicious-Seal/sealtui/DOCS.md

 # SealTUI Documentation

+## Installation
+For easy installation, use
+pip install -i https://test.pypi.org/simple/ sealtui This is until our package gets approved on the official pypi, sorry for the inconvience!

+For manual installation or building from source, look at **INSTALL.MD**

 ## Styling
 All text can be styled.
 Text in SealTUI is styled using a tag like system, called SealStyle.
  - EXAMPLE: [bold]text[/]